nisaespa/project_progress/README.md

 ### Description

-We are developing an inventory manager with the knowledge learned across this semester in order to use get a useful program. the code is pretty basic at the moment, nowadays its useful, it use two principal classes, inventory wich is composed by product
+We are developing an inventory manager with the knowledge learned across this semester in order to get a useful program. the code is pretty basic at the moment, nowadays its useful, it use two principal classes, inventory wich is composed by product

 ## UML Class Diagrams: